HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 notes” was invented.
 The birth of the problem-oriented medical record (POMR) and SOAP note marked an epoch in the history of health care.
-[Dr. Lawrence Weed, developer of the SOAP note and professor of medicine and pharmacology at Yale University](https://journals.lww.com/academicmedicine/fulltext/2019/01000/remembering_lawrence_weed__a_pioneer_of_the_soap.9.aspx), challenged conventional medical documentation and advocated for a scientific structure to frame clinical reasoning in the 1950s. xxxx Today, the SOAP note is the most common method of documentation used by providers to input notes into patients’ medical records.
+[Dr. Lawrence Weed, developer of the SOAP note and professor of medicine and pharmacology at Yale University](https://journals.lww.com/academicmedicine/fulltext/2019/01000/remembering_lawrence_weed__a_pioneer_of_the_soap.9.aspx), challenged conventional medical documentation and advocated for a scientific structure to frame clinical reasoning in the 1950s.
+Today, the SOAP note is the most common method of documentation used by providers to input notes into patients’ medical records.
 They allow providers to record and share information in a universal, systematic and easy to read format.
 Ineffective communication contributes to the top causes of sentinel events and continues to be an unremitting area for refinement.